-Back in March this year scientists found a half eaten flip flop in the poop of an endangered giant Indian tortoise.
+Back in March of 2019 scientists found a half eaten flip flop in the poop of an endangered giant Indian tortoise.
 This discovery was made during a huge clean up operation on the isolated Aldabra atoll, one of the most important turtle nesting islands in the Indian Ocean.

 Have you heard of Ocean Sole?

 Thankfully, there are amazing companies out there, like Ocean Sole, doing incredible work in the fight against plastic pollution.